Sputnik Planitia: Bordering montes

 On its northwest, Sputnik Planitia is bordered by a chaotic set of blocky mountains, the al-Idrisi Montes, which may have formed via the collapse of adjacent water ice highlands onto the planitia.

-On its southwest, the planitia is bordered by the Hillary Montes, rising 1.6 km above the surface, and, further south, the Norgay Montes, rising 3.4 km above the surface.
+On its southwest, the planitia is bordered by the Hillary Montes, rising 1.6 km above the surface, and, further south, the Tenzing Montes, rising 3.4 km above the surface.
 These mountains also have a chaotic, blocky character.
 The mountains were named after Sir Edmund Hillary, New Zealand mountaineer, and Nepalese Sherpa mountaineer Tenzing Norgay, who were the first climbers to reach the summit of the highest peak on Earth, Mount Everest, on 29 May 1953.
-Some groups of hills in the basin are named after spacecraft; for example, “Coleta de Dados”, in honor of the first Brazilian satellite launched into space.
+Some groups of hills in the basin are named after spacecraft; for example, "Coleta de Dados", in honor of the first Brazilian satellite launched into space.

-Immediately to the southwest of the Norgay Montes (context) is a large, circular mountain with a central depression, Wright Mons.
+Immediately to the southwest of the Tenzing Montes (context) is a large, circular mountain with a central depression, Wright Mons.
 It has been identified as a possible cryovolcano.

 Naming

 The informal name Sputnik Planum was first announced by the New Horizons team on a press conference on 24 July 2015.
 A planum is a flat region of higher elevation (a plateau).
-When topographical data was analyzed in early 2016, it became clear that Sputnik is actually a basin, and the informal name was changed to Sputnik Planitia later that year.
+When topographical data was analyzed in early 2016,it became clear that Sputnik is actually a basin, and the informal name was changed to Sputnik Planitia later that year.
 The name was still informal because it had not yet been adopted by the International Astronomical Union (IAU).
 On 7 September 2017, the name was officially approved together with the names of Tombaugh Regio and 12 other nearby surface features.